KaraboSkay/KaraboSkay/README.md

 ## About Me 👀

-I'm an enthusiastic software development and cybersecurity enthusiast, eager to learn and grow in the tech world.
-As a self-proclaimed "noob," I embrace challenges and see them as opportunities to enhance my skills.
+Tech enthusiast eager to explore the world of software development and cybersecurity.
+Embracing challenges as stepping stones, I'm always on the lookout for opportunities to learn and grow

 ## Current Status 🌱